willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 For example, if the Organizational Messages Writer (admin) has their Microsoft 365 admin center product language set to French when they create their message B from scratch, end users with related product language set to English will not receive the message B. However, end users with French set as their related product language will qualify to receive the message B.

-### Does Organizational messages support government environments, such as GCC, GCCH, etc.?
+### Does Organizational Messages support government environments, such as GCC, GCCH, etc.?

 No, not at this time.

 ### Our team previously authored messages for the Windows Get Started location within the Organizational messages experience in Intune/Microsoft Endpoint Manager – can we still do that in this experience within Microsoft 365 admin center?

 Any Get Started messages that you created in Organizational messages experience within Intune/Microsoft Endpoint Manager that have not completed can be viewed within the Microsoft 365 admin center experience.
 However, new Get Started message creation is not yet supported at this time.